suzeelx/Bazar/README.md

    ```
     env/Scripts/activate
    ```

-9. Install Django.
-    ```
-    pip install django
-    ```
-10. Generate the requirements.txt file by using the pip freeze command:
-    ```
-    pip freeze > requirements.txt
-    ```
-13. Type pip install -r requirements.txt in the terminal window to install all the requirements to run the app.
+9. Type pip install -r requirements.txt in the terminal window to install all the requirements to run the app.
     ```
      pip install -r requirements.txt
     ```